jradcliffe5/pdf_comment_extractor/README.md

 - Requires PyMuPDF (`fitz`) and PDFs with extractable text.
 - Line-number detection depends on numbers being present in the margin.
 - Ink/stamp annotations are recorded but not converted into bespoke prose.
+- Bounding boxes use PDF coordinate space (origin bottom-left); conversions to other systems must be handled externally.

+## Development notes

+- The codebase favours lightweight functions with docstrings for quick navigation.
+- Formatting and linting follow the standard library style; `black` with the default profile keeps the script consistent.

 ## License